sigmoid-token/sigmoid-cpu-miner/README.md

 1. Install NodeJS 14 (nvm install 14)
 2. Clone/download the project
 3. Open a terminal, cd into the project folder and run 'npm install' to install dependencies

-  npm install

 4. Run the command 'npm run build' to build C files with node-gyp

-  npm run build

 5. Set up the config file 'miner-config.json' (duplicate miner-config-sample as a reference)
 6. Start the miner with 'npm start'
-7.
-  npm start

 #### Setup (Mac)
 1. Install Homebrew & NodeJS 14
 2. Run 'brew install yarn' to install yarn package manager

-  brew install yarn

 3. Clone/download this project
 4. Open a terminal, cd into the project folder and run 'yarn'

-  yarn

 5. Run the command 'yarn build' to build C files with node-gyp

-  yarn build

 6. Set up the config file 'miner-config.json' (duplicate miner-config-sample as a reference)
 7. Start the miner with 'node index.js'

-  node index.js

 ### NOT WORKING ?
 Make sure you have build-essential installed to compile C code and make sure you have python3.